 Before you judge, please consider that "Mystical Journeys: The Search for Miss Mystique" has a 7.9 rating on IMDB.
 Phil Bacharach with the Oklahoma Film Critics Circle claimed it was a "visually stunning masterpiece... tantalizing and exhilarating to the very last drop."
 He has a copy on DVD if you ever want to borrow it.

-Anyway, the point of this post was the bring up the following question: should we bring back Hot Girl a Day in the Month of May?
-It’s been four years since we had the series, and as our Enid post shows, a lot of hot girls have risen out of the Sooner state.
+Anyway, the point of this post was to bring up the following question: should we bring back Hot Girl a Day in the Month of May?
+It's been four years since we had the series, and as our Enid post shows, a lot of hot girls have risen out of the Sooner state.